j0Shi82/last-war-manager/README.md

 - **TRADE**
    - Ability to store last used coords
    - Two-click save to own planets
+   - Trades that would exceed storage capacities when accepted/denied are highlighted
 - **RESOURCES**
   - New table that shows hourly and daily production for all planets
   - Page now shows the time until capacities are reached for all resources